 A married couple who jointly operate an unincorporated business and who file a joint federal income tax return can elect not to be treated as a partnership for federal tax purposes provided that the husband and wife are the only members of the joint venture and materially participate in the running of the business.
-For more information, see Married Couples in Business
+For more information see the IRS information, Married Couples in Business and Election for Married Couples Unincorporated Businesses.